 Prosecco Extra Dry

 Prosecco defined as Extra Dry for the higher quantity of residual sugar.
 It is chosen by those who prefer soft tastes.
-A double fermentation gives the wine its typical variety fragrance.
-Fine and persistent the perlage, memories of field flowers and bread crust to the nose.
-In the mouth it is velvety, fresh and well-balanced.
+Aperitif wine, it can be even paired with light meals.

 of small fried fish